Amarshah4334/PyBer_Analysis/README.md

 ### 2. Total drivers
-There were 2,405 drivers in urban cities, 490 drivers in suburban cities, and 78 drivers in rural cities 86% of total drivers were in Urban setting
+There were 2,405 drivers in urban cities, 490 drivers in suburban cities, and 78 drivers in rural cities

+86% of total drivers were in Urban setting

 ![alt text](https://github.com/Amarshah4334/PyBer_Analysis/blob/main/Analysis/%25total_drivers_city_type.png)

 ### 3. Total fares
 The total fares are higher in Urban than suburban and rural cities.
-PyBer transactions in urban cities totaled nearly $40,000 whereas transactions in suburban and rural cities were $19,000 and $4,000, respectively. tThe result is as a result of the higher use of the facility in Urban setting rather in the remainder 2 city types.
+PyBer transactions in urban cities totaled nearly $40,000 whereas transactions in suburban and rural cities were $19,000 and $4,000, respectively.
+This is as a result of the higher use of the facility in Urban setting rather in the remainder 2 city types.

 ![alt text](https://github.com/Amarshah4334/PyBer_Analysis/blob/main/Analysis/%25total_fares_city_type.png)